noClaps/blog/src/content/notes/quantum-and-particle.md

 E = hf
 $$

-to determine the amount of energy that the light has, where $$E$$ is the energy and $$h$$ is a constant known as Planck's constant.
+to determine the amount of energy that the light has, where $E$ is the energy and $h$ is a constant known as Planck's constant.

 However, we're still talking about light as a whole, when we want to look at individual photons.
 Let's forget that photons are particles.
-We can instead consider them packets of energy, that, when combined together, make up $$E$$.
+We can instead consider them packets of energy, that, when combined together, make up $E$.
 These packets are called "quanta", and that's where "quantum" comes from!

 Different wavelengths make up different types of light, from radio waves and microwaves being low frequency/high wavelength to visible light being somewhere in the middle, and x-rays and gamma rays being really high frequency/really low wavelength.